Introduction

 Note

 BX110 support in the CX1610 chassis is not supported.
-Mixing of blade types in the same CX410 chassis is not supported in F5OS-C 1.8.1, this is being considered for a future release.
+Mixing of blade types (BX110 and BX520) in the same CX410 chassis is supported in the F5OS-C 1.8.1 release, however within a chassis partition only blades of the same type are supported.

 _images/bx110cx1610.png